gwlucastrig/gridfour/README.md

 **Under construction...
 Updates and initial code drop are coming soon.**

-In the meantime, you are welcome to visit the Tinfour Software Project at https://github.com/gwlucastrig/Tinfour
+In the meantime, you are welcome to visit our companion Tinfour Software Project at https://github.com/gwlucastrig/Tinfour